mjasyal-z/azure-docs/articles/active-directory/saas-apps/zscaler-internet-access-administrator-tutorial.md

 	| `https://admin.zscloud.net` |
 	| `https://admin.zscalerbeta.net` |

     b.
-In the **Reply URL** text box, type a URL as per your requirement:
+In the **Reply URL** text box, type a URL as per your Zscaler cloud name:
 	| |
 	|--|
 	| `https://admin.zscaler.net/adminsso.do` |